Fontes Pereira de Melo: Early life

 Born on 8 September 1819 in Lisbon, António Maria de Fontes Pereira de Melo was the son of João de Fontes Pereira de Melo, a Portuguese Navy officer, later governor of Cape Verde and minister of state, and his wife Jacinta Venância Rosa da Cunha Matos.
 He was the fourth child of six.

-Having not yet reached the age of 14, Fontes joined the Portuguese Royal Naval Academy in the midst of the civil war between absolutists and liberals.
+Having not yet reached the age of 14, Fontes joined the Portuguese Royal Naval Academy amid the civil war between absolutists and liberals.
 Two months later, in October 1833, during the siege of Lisbon by absolutist forces, the young cadet took part in the successful defence of the city led by Napier.
 In the following three years, he pursued his midshipman training, excelling in mathematics.
 He graduated in 1837, receiving a prize for students of exceptional merit that had only been awarded twice in twenty years.

 In 1836, wishing to pursue more advanced studies, Fontes enrolled in the three-year course of military engineering at the School of the Army.
 He graduated as lieutenant of the Royal Corps of Engineers in 1839.

 In the same year, an appointed aide to his father, then governor of Cape Verde, Fontes moved to the territory, where he resided until 1842, producing reports and maps and working on various projects.
-At the age of 21, Fontes married Maria Josefa de Sousa, daughter of an influent merchant of Cape Verde.
+At the age of 21, Fontes married Maria Josefa de Sousa, daughter of an influential merchant of Cape Verde.
 On his return to Lisbon, he attended the astronomy course at the Polytechnic School, but his studies were interrupted by a personal tragedy, the death of his wife and, soon after, of his only daughter.
 He would not marry again.

 After the end of the civil war and the triumph of the liberals, the country remained mired in political and military instability.
 In December 1846, during the Patuleia revolt, the Duke of Saldanha decided to confront the advancing revolutionary troops in Torres Vedras.
 Saldanha commissioned Fontes, an engineering officer on his staff, to conduct the reconnaissance of the battlefield.
-After the victory of the government troops, the mission earned Fontes the Tower and Sword cross and the recognition of the marshal-duke.
+After the victory of the government troops, the mission earned Fontes the Tower and Sword cross and recognition as the marshal-duke.

-In 1848, while Saldanha was head of government, and after his father had a short stint as navy and overseas minister, Fontes ran to parliament by the constituency of Cape Verde.
+In 1848, while Saldanha was head of government, and after his father had a short stint as navy and overseas minister, Fontes ran for parliament for the constituency of Cape Verde.
 The constituency had a very small electorate and was controlled by the family to which he had become connected through marriage.
-His election was initially rejected by a parliament committee dominated by opposition members, but after much dispute finally approved.
+His election was initially rejected by a parliamentary committee dominated by opposition members, but after much dispute finally approved.